You know the saying, “an orange a day keeps wrinkles away.”

 To make things worse, as it gets older, your skin can’t produce all the collagen and elastin it needs to stay young and firm.
 Skin starts to sag.
 Wrinkles appear.

 That’s when vitamin C comes in.
 Vitamin C is essential for collagen and elastin synthesis.
 When it’s around, it pumps up their production a notch or two, helping your skin stay younger for longer.

-3. Vitamin C Fades Dark Spots
+Vitamin C Benefit #3: Fades Dark Spots

 Spent a little bit too much time in the sun when you were younger and now your skin is riddled with sun spots?